alan-turing-institute/alexa-room-finder/README.md

-# Room Booker Alexa Skill
+# Meeting Booker Alexa Skill

-A skill built for Amazon's Alexa service, that allows you to book a room at the Turing (or your own business with a little bit of configuration) for half-an-hour.
-Currently it handles simple phrases like:
+A skill built for Amazon's Alexa service, that allows you to book a meeting room at the Turing (or your own business with a little bit of configuration) for up to 2 hours.
+To get it working, uses simple phrases like:

-> Alexa, ask Room Booker to book me a room
+> Alexa, ask Meeting Booker to book me a room

 or:

-> Alexa, open Room Booker
+> Alexa, open Meeting Booker

 followed by:

-> Book me a room
+> Book a meeting room

-It will then find you a room that is free (from a given list), and confirm whether you want to book it.
+It will then find ask you how long you want it for, find you a room that is free (from a given list), and confirm whether you want to book it.
 It also has plenty of help, repeat, start-over and cancel functions.

 ## Brief intro to Alexa skills